orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/edgegateway_security_group.md

 - `description` (String) The description of the security group.
 - `edge_gateway_id` (String) <i style="color:red;font-weight: bold">(ForceNew)</i> The ID of the Edge Gateway.
 Ensure that one and only one attribute from this collection is set : `edge_gateway_name`, `edge_gateway_id`.
 - `edge_gateway_name` (String) <i style="color:red;font-weight: bold">(ForceNew)</i> The name of the Edge Gateway.
 Ensure that one and only one attribute from this collection is set : `edge_gateway_name`, `edge_gateway_id`.
-- `member_org_network_ids` (Set of String) The list of organization network IDs to which the security group is applied.
+- `member_org_network_ids` (Set of String) The list of IDs of the routed organization networks to which the security group is applied.
+Only IDs from `cloudavenue_edgegateway_network_routed` resources are allowed.
+If you want to add `cloudavenue_vdcg_network_routed` or `cloudavenue_vdcg_network_isolated` to the security group, you need to use the `cloudavenue_vdcg_security_group` resource.
 Element value must satisfy all validations: must be a valid URN.

 ### Read-Only